slenane/CV/README.md

           <div class="timeline-grid__description">
             <p>
-              Graduated from the National University of Ireland, Galway with a 2.1 Honours Bachelor of Science, Biochemistry
+              Graduated from the National University of Ireland, Galway with a 2.1 Honours (3.5 GPA) Bachelor of Science, Biochemistry
             </p>
           </div>
         </div>